Algorithmic Energy Management in Constrained Railway Traction Networks: A Systematic Review: Algorithm Family I: Analytical and Exact Methods

-If the physical system behaves unpredictably, which is a defining characteristic of hydrogen propulsion, the underlying mathematics break down.
-A hydrogen fuel cell's efficiency is highly non-linear, dependent on thermal states, stack degradation, and sudden fluctuations in power demand.
-Furthermore, integrating dynamic constraints like real-time grid power headroom or random mixed-traffic delays, frequently challenges the convexity of the problem.
-To find a way around this mathematical obstacle, researchers often rely on piece-wise linearization to force the system into convexity.
+When the physical system behaves unpredictably, the underlying mathematics break down.
+Integrating dynamic constraints such as real-time grid power headroom, fluctuating substation thermal limits, or stochastic mixed-traffic delays frequently challenges the convexity of the problem.
+To work around this, researchers often resort to piece-wise linearisation.
 For example, in \cite{mathematical_modeling_for_holistic_convex_optimisation}, the authors were required to linearize the vehicle physics to ensure the optimisation could function.
-While modern MILP and convex solvers are highly capable of utilising these piece-wise approximations to model topography with significant precision, researchers increasingly critique this approach when applied to highly stochastic, multi-agent environments.
-Linearizing the physics frequently strips away dynamic, unpredictable real-world complexities, such as fluctuating thermal limits, stack degradation, or sudden grid power curtailments, that strictly dictate the actual energy consumption in heavy-duty hydrogen fleets.
+While modern MILP and convex solvers are highly capable of utilising these piece-wise approximations to model topography with significant precision, the literature increasingly critiques this approach when applied to highly stochastic, multi-agent grid-coupled environments.
+Linearising the physics strips away the dynamic real-world complexities, such as sudden grid power curtailments and the non-linear response of trains to voltage sags, that strictly dictate actual energy consumption in mixed-fleet networks.